arp242/arp242.net/_posts/2016-02-08-Uninstalling_Emacs_with_apt-get:_lessons_in_interface_design.markdown

 intended I would have had to use `^emacs` or `^emacs.*`.

 - Using regular expressions here is stupid.
-I have nothing against regexps *as such*—I even own *Mastering Regular Expressions*—but this is the wrong tool for the wrong job.
+I have nothing against regexps *as such* – I even own *Mastering Regular Expressions* – but this is the wrong tool for the wrong job.
 A simple wildcard pattern would be more than adequate for
   >95% of the use cases and is a lot less likely to bite you.
 If you need more flexibility, then regular expressions are hardly the only way to go, for